pkelaita/l2m2/README.md

 }
 ```

-Finally, you can customize the message that gets passed into the prepend strategy by passing `custom_prefix` as follows:
+If using prepend, you can customize the message that gets prepended to the opening `{` by passing `custom_prefix` as follows:

 ```python